Jalalhejazi/superplay/README.md

-This will check your system for the Node.js runtime and, if it's not available, automatically prompt you to download and install it.
+This will check your system for the Node.js runtime and, if it's not available, automatically prompt you to download and install nodejs (The Raspberry Pi requires the ARM version)

 If node isn't available for your system, or you want to install it globally, take a look around [nodejs.org/dist/](http://nodejs.org/dist/) and try to find a suitable binary.
-(The Raspberry Pi requires the ARM version.)

-If you need to build yourself with the latest node version, This build takes forever (unless you go to sleep after make install) check the latest node available> http://nodejs.org/dist/
+This build takes forever (unless you go to sleep after make install)

 ~~~
 wget http://nodejs.org/dist/v0.10.26/node-v0.10.26.tar.gz